Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/toughts.md

     - Type: API PAGE
     - Arguments
     - Response if API.
 No response if page
+    - There is a default logger that logs to console.
+      - It can be replaced with a custom logger.
 - Data savers.
 Can I give page elements the ability to save data?
 - Tester
 - subscribe